-Day 4 promised to be slightly more special than the other days, and so it proved to be, in a some ways which were expected and some others which most definitely were not expected.
+Day 4 promised to be slightly more special than the other days, and so it proved to be, in some ways which were expected and some others which most definitely were not expected.
 We were planning to cache around Hérouville, but we had an early morning appointment in Paris before that.

 The first special activity involved what we pretty much always do on a Saturday morning – Saturday is parkrun day.
 The nearest one to us was at Bois de Boulogne – a mere 25 km away on the outskirts of Paris.
 The drive there involves a brief flirtation with everyone’s favourite road, the Boulevard Périphérique, which is somewhere in between a massive car park and the world’s largest dodgem attraction.
 Even at a shade before 8am on a Saturday at Easter it was a bit frantic.
 At least I’d pre-planned the route and knew what signs to look for and which lanes I’d need.
 I had Ami operating Google maps on my phone, just in case I made a wrong turn at any point.

 Anyway, Google reckoned it would take much longer than it actually did.
 We were there sat in the car park at just after 8am.
 We sat there for quite a long time wondering when the run director would actually turn up.
 I hadn’t checked average statistics for this parkrun to see how many people normally turn up.
 If I had done so I would have been less worried about the apparent lack of competitors and marshalls at 8:45.
 A few people did eventually appear, and so a parkrun was duly constituted and deemed to be quorate.